what taxes do i have to pay when i sell my house Oregon

 Are There Local Taxes Specific to My Area?

-When selling a home in Oregon, you need to know about local taxes.
+When selling a home in Oregon, you must know about local taxes.
 Oregon doesn’t have a state real estate transfer tax, but some cities might have their own rules.
-Check the Oregon property sale tax laws to make sure you’re following them.
+Check the Oregon property sale tax laws to ensure you follow them.
 For more details on the Oregon real estate transfer tax, it could be helpful to get Oregon tax advice for home sellers.
 This can help you understand the Oregon tax implications of selling a home.

 How Do I Handle Taxes if I’m Selling a Rental Property?